teachthenet/pycraft/challenge_1.md

 ----------------------

-# CHALLENGE 1
+# CHALLENGES

-Modify the script to go to a different x/y/z location.
+- Modify the script to go to a different x/y/z location.

-# CHALLENGE 2

-Figure out which of the three coordinates (x, y, or z) controls how high up you are in the air.
+- Figure out which of the three coordinates (x, y, or z) controls how high up you are in the air.